 Step 2.
 Students complete the second step in the application in the first term of their fourth year.
-The Step 2 application is formal through the Graduate and International Admission Center (GIAC).
+The Step 2 application is formal through the Office of Graduate Admissions (OGA).
 Admission to the integrated program will be based on a review of the applicant's undergraduate record and GPA, GRE scores, performance in graduate coursework, letters of recommendation, personal statement, TOEFL score (if required), and research experience.